-Can you freeze it?
+Can you freeze stuffed pepper soup?

 You can freeze this soup for up to 3 months in freezer safe containers.
 Again, I would make it without the rice and freeze.

+When reheating, add cooked rice when ready to eat.
 By the way, you can cook rice and freeze it too.
 Think of all the lunches you can prep in no time!

 Can I use another meat besides beef?

-Feel free to use ground chicken, ground turkey, or sausage.
+Feel free to use ground chicken, ground turkey, or ground sausage.
 If you want to make it vegan, use plant based meat substitute crumbles and vegetable broth.

-Can I make this on the stove top?
+Can I make stuffed pepper soup on the stove top?

 You can make this in one pot on the stove top.
 You might need to adjust your cooking time based on your schedule

 - Brown the onions and ground beef in a large pot.
 Drain if desired.